ali-naqvi8062/ali-naqvi8062/README.md

 👋 Hi, I'm Ali!

-💻 Aspiring Computer Engineer | Tech Enthusiast | Problem Solver

-🎓 Computer Engineering Student at McMaster University
+🎓 3rd Year Computer Engineering Student @ McMaster University

-🚀 Exploring the world of Embedded Systems, Game Development, and Web Development.
+🚀 Exploring the world of Embedded Systems, FPGAs and AI.

-🔧 Currently diving deep into Linux, Driver Development, and building my portfolio with hands-on projects.
+🔧 Currently learning openGL and collaborating on a Mars Rover design with ROS2, SLAM and more!

-🏆 Passionate about bringing tech ideas to life and always eager to learn something new
+🏆 Passionate about bringing my ideas to life and always eager to learn something new

 📫 How to reach me: LinkedIn or via email at: ali.naqvi8062@gmail.com